SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/00-Lesson-Introduction.md

 **1. Inheritance**

+-  What inheritance is
--  What is inheritance and what are the different types of inheritance
+-  The different types of inheritance

 **2. Classical Inheritance**